Sistine Chapel ceiling: Context and creation

 Michelangelo was instead commissioned for a cycle of frescoes on the vault and upper walls of the Sistine Chapel.
 Michelangelo, who was not primarily a painter but a sculptor, was reluctant to take on the work; he suggested that his young rival Raphael take it on instead.
 The pope was persistent; according to Giorgio Vasari, he was provoked by Bramante to insist that Michelangelo take on the project, leaving him little choice but to accept.
 The contract was signed on 8 May 1508, with a promised fee of 3,000 ducats (approximately US$600,000 in gold in 2021).
 At the pope's behest, Bramante built the initial scaffolding, hung via ropes from holes in the ceiling.
 This method displeased Michelangelo as it would force him to paint around the holes, and he had freestanding scaffolding constructed instead.
 This was built by Piero Roselli, who subsequently roughcasted the ceiling.
-Michelangelo initially sought to engage assistants who were more well-versed in fresco-painting, but he was unable to find suitable candidates and determined to paint the whole ceiling alone.
+Michelangelo initially sought to engage assistants who were more well-versed in fresco-painting, but he was unable to find suitable candidates and decided to paint the whole ceiling alone.
 Among the Florentine artists whom Michelangelo brought to Rome in the hope of assisting in the fresco, Vasari names Francesco Granacci, Giuliano Bugiardini, Jacopo di Sandro, l'Indaco the Elder, Agnolo di Domenico, and Aristotile.

 Michelangelo soon began his work, starting at the west end with the Drunkenness of Noah and the Prophet Zechariah and working backwards through the narrative to the Creation of Eve, in the vault's fifth bay, finished in September 1510.
 The first half of the ceiling was unveiled with a preliminary showing on 14 August 1511 and an official viewing the next day.
 A long hiatus in painting occurred as new scaffolding was made ready.
 The second half of the ceiling's frescoes were done swiftly, and the finished work was revealed on 31 October 1512, All Hallows' Eve, being shown to the public by the next day, All Saints' Day.
 Michelangelo's final scheme for the ceiling includes over 300 figures.